- Admire one of the masterpieces of Emperor Hadrian

 - Unlimited time inside the Villa Adriana

-- Present the voucher and an ID at the ticket entrance office
+- Present the ticket and an ID at the ticket entrance office

 - It's forbidden to bring backpacks, bulky bags and luggage inside the site